Brief History of Compassionate Ottawa

 The Mission of Compassionate Ottawa

-Engage and Empower
+Educate, Support and Empower

-Develop a shared understanding in the broad community of the need to work together to help Ottawa become a compassionate community
+- Develop a shared understanding in the broad community of the need to work together to help Ottawa become a compassionate community.

 We recognize that organizations and individuals have been active in this field for many years.
 Our aim is not to duplicate these resources but to complement and to build upon them to create more capacity in the community.

 Compassionate Ottawa is a volunteer-driven organization with a lean structure.
 For the first two years, our oversight activities were carried out by a small five-person Steering Committee led by two co-chairs.